Thomas Harvey (Royal Navy officer): Senior command

 Post-war, Harvey spent long periods on half-pay ashore with his wife Sarah (daughter of his uncle John Harvey) and eight children.
 Two of his three sons, Thomas Harvey and Henry Harvey later became admirals themselves and led distinguished careers, whilst his third son William Harvey joined the church.
 From 1819 to 1821 Harvey was given the plum role of commander of the Sheerness guardship HMS Northumberland until in 1821 he was promoted to rear-admiral, necessitating a temporary retirement from service until a suitable position opened up.

-It was not until 17 years later, in 1839, that Harvey's seniority (now a Vice-Admiral and Knight Commander of the Order of the Bath), allowed him to become Commander-in-Chief of the North America and West Indies Station, a position which both his father and his cousin John Harvey had previously held.
+It was not until 17 years later, in 1839, that Harvey's seniority (now a Vice-Admiral and Knight Commander of the Order of the Bath), allowed him to become Commander-in-Chief of the North America and West Indies Station.
+This was a position which both his father and his cousin John Harvey had previously held.
 The command was exercised from Bermuda, and it was there, at Admiralty House that he died, still serving, in May 1841.
 He was buried on the island.

+Legacy

+In 2011, the National Museum of Bermuda acquired an 1834 portrait of Thomas Harvey with the assistance of the antiquarian Janette Rosing.
+A monument to Harvey includes a brass plaque that was added in 1957.

+Harvey's journal for 1805 to 1807, as well as his letters are in the collection of the Royal Museums Greenwich.